Print this page

 - For more information read About.com's Email Virus Safety page

-- A computer worm is another harmful computer program that exploits weaknesses in your computer's operating software (such as Windows), so be sure to keep your computer updated with the latest fixes
+- Malware is harmful computer programs that exploit weaknesses in your computer's operating software (such as Windows), so be sure to keep your computer updated with the latest fixes

 Spam is unwanted, junk email.